This is probably the hardest blog post I’ve written.

 When I was 15 my friend Becky was run over by a lowered mini truck while leaving Knott’s Berry Farm.
 I remember the song “Wish You Were Here” by Pink Floyd being played at her wake.
 Whenever I hear that song I think of Becky.

 About 2 years ago, my friend, bodybuilder and personal trainer, Imran Khawar, died in his sleep while getting ready for a bodybuilding competition.
-Myself and 7-figure Sam had lunch with Imran in Laguna Beach shortly before his death.
+7-figure Sam and I had lunch with Imran in Laguna Beach shortly before his death.
 Imran left behind a young son.
 I blogged about his death here.

 About 5 years ago, my friend Courtney, who actually became my first paying personal training client (after I offered to train her for free but she insisted on paying me), overdosed on painkillers.